Athos1972/baangt/docs/PlannedFeatures.rst

 * Improved support for Mass testing APIs
 * Katalon Importer/Converter as Webservice
 * Integration with Atlassian Confluence (for Testcase and Testrun definitions)
-* Integration with Atlassian Confluence (to publish results of testruns)
 * Better support for oData V4.0 (similar to SOAP)
 * Support for GraphQL via Graphene
 * Multi-Language interface (I18n)